Our country

 I'm a little OCD and track the poems I have written - although I am behind right now, good years and bad years - you know yourself...

-I am in the processing of addressing this and at the least will post up a few poems for the missing years.
+I am in the process of addressing this and at the least will post up a few poems for the missing years.
 I am very appreciative of the nudges in this regard.

 Whilst the merit of a poem is totally subjective nonetheless one is contrained by the 'rule' - in my opinion.
 Comparing this with other creative endeavours would seem to confirm this, how might a painter sell or exhibit work without showing work?